A Continuous Energy Ising Machine Leveraging Difference-of-Convex Programming: Methods

-\paragraph*{Data availability:} The authors declare that the main data supporting the findings of this study are available within the paper and its Supplementary files.
-Publicly available benchmark datasets used in this study, such as the G-set graphs and the Biq Mac Library, can be accessed at: \url{https://web.stanford.edu/~yyye/yyye/Gset/} and \url{https://biqmac.aau.at/biqmaclib.html}, respectively.
+{\paragraph*{Data availability:} The authors declare that the main data supporting the findings of this study are provided within the paper and its supplementary files.
+The public benchmark datasets used in our experiments, including the G-set graphs and the Biq Mac Library, can be accessed at \url{https://web.stanford.edu/~yyye/yyye/Gset/} and \url{https://biqmac.aau.at/biqmaclib.html}.}